 - You need somebody upon whom you could shower your love and care.

 - A home and a family.

 Can all the money in the world buy the love and affection of one’s parents?
 Can one be happy without them?
 How much enjoyment and happiness do they add to our life?
 Similar is the case with brothers and sisters.
-At a later stage of life, the husband or wife becomes practically the sole arbiter of our happiness.
-Man or woman’s happiness nearly entirely depends on his or her spouse.
+At a later stage of life, the husband or wife becomes practically the sole judge of our happiness.
+A man or woman’s happiness nearly entirely depends on his or her spouse.
 At a later stage, sons and daughters become a great source of joy.
-Bertrand Russell said, ‘I have found the happiness of parenthood greater than any other that I have experienced.’ family relations give happiness, but at the same time, being in a relationship also gives happiness.
-It is happiness unlimited to be a son, a brother, a sister, a father, a mother, a husband, and a wife.
+Bertrand Russell said, ‘I have found the happiness of parenthood greater than any other that I have experienced.’ family relations give happiness, but at the same time, being in a relationship also gives pleasure.
+It is unlimited happiness to be a son, a brother, a sister, a father, a mother, a husband, and a wife.

 Don’t you get a kiss in return when you kiss your child?

 When you love your spouse, don’t you get love in return?

 Be Happy!
 You have your family, who loves you!